Fractional quantum Hall edge polaritons

 Strong light-matter coupling typically leads to the formation of polaritons~\cite{carusotto2013quantum}.
-For simplicity, we first consider a single-mode cavity with angular momentum $l$.
+For simplicity, we first consider a single-mode cavity with an angular momentum $l$.
 This limit can be realized using chiral cavities, which are a topic of active experimental research~\cite{hubener_engineering_2021}.
 Due conservation of angular momentum, the cavity will couple solely to a single plasmon mode.
 We can diagonalize the Hamiltonian~\eqref{eq:edgeHamiltonian} via a Bogoliubov transform and obtain the polariton eigenenergies $2E_\pm = \hbar\omega_p l + \hbar \omega_c \pm \sqrt{\Delta^2 + 4\hbar^2 \Omega_l^2}$, where $\Delta = \hbar(\omega_c - \omega_p l)$.
 The resulting spectrum reveals typical anti-crossing, see Fig.~\ref{fig:figure2}(d).
-Importantly, the anticrossing can be measured using spectroscopy experiments: using common experimental values~\cite{camino_transport_2006, lin_quantized_2021, roosli_characterization_2021}, as the plasmon velocity $v$ for filling factor $\nu = 1/3$ ranges in the interval: $2\cdot 10^4 - 4\cdot 10^4$ m/s.
-Considering an edge length of $L = 100 \mu m$, this results in a plasmon frequency, $\omega_p = 2\pi v/L$, of around 1 GHz, which is notably lower than the cyclotron frequency.
-Note that in the presence of polariton excitations, the Laughlin state $\ket{\Psi_0}$ is no longer the ground state, leading to modified transport properties.
+Importantly, the anticrossing can be measured using spectroscopy experiments: using common experimental values~\cite{camino_transport_2006, lin_quantized_2021, roosli_characterization_2021}, the edge drift velocity at \(\nu=1/3\) lies in \(v \approx (2\!-\!4)\times10^{4}\,\mathrm{m/s}\).
+For an edge circumference \(L=100\,\mu\mathrm{m}\), the fundamental edge plasmon has \(k=2\pi/L\) and wavelength \(\lambda_p\simeq L\), giving \(f_p=v/L\approx 0.2\!-\!0.4\,\mathrm{GHz}\) \((\omega_p=2\pi f_p)\), well below the cyclotron frequency and the free-space light wavelength is \(\lambda_{\text{light}}\approx0.3\,\mathrm{m}\).
+Note that in the presence of polariton excitations, the Laughlin state $\ket{\Psi_0}$ is no longer the ground state, potentially leading to modified transport properties.